 - It leads us farther into consumerism.
 We have to have all the latest technological toys and have to show how smart we are in mastering them.

 - It leads to health problems and stress.
 How many times do you dream about a problem you have been working on?
 How many nights do you experience anxiety because you didn’t complete something?
 How long can you sustain without quality sleep?

-    - Set boundaries around your use of cell phones and blackberries.
+- Set boundaries around your use of smartphones.

 - Set out blocks of time for specific tasks and focus on one task at a time.
 Set boundaries around disturbances and interruptions.

 - Take short mental breaks.
-Close your eyes, breath deeply and slowly.
+Close your eyes, breathe deeply and slowly.
 Take a cat nap.